Custom Provider

 }

-Essentially, the examples below will explain how to define a response format mapping for a specific API response so that it will be compatible for ingestion in Datasaur.
+The examples below show how to define a response mapping for a specific API response so it matches Datasaur’s expected format.

 [